Learn how to get started with Phrase, and deliver high-quality translations fast and reliably.

 When you are assigned to a Job, you get an automatic email notification that includes a ‘Translate’ button.
 This button takes you to a translation environment called Translation Editor – more on that below.
 Once in this environment, simply perform your translation work as usual, check your progress from the Jobs Dashboard if you need to, and click on ‘Mark completed’ when you’ve finished.

 Alternatively to accessing the Job from your email notification, you can do it from the tab Jobs in Phrase.
-Find this tab in the navigation bar on your account.
+Find this tab in the navigation bar.
 Access the Jobs Dashboard to see what work you need to complete; this is what it looks like:

 On the Job page, you can hold discussions with other team members in the ‘Comments’ section; simple type @username to tag the person you want to see your comment: